-A continuation of Computer Studies 353.
+A continuation of CS 353.
 Supervised by a faculty member.
 Offered on demand.

-CS 360 Cyber Security I Prerequisites: CS 234, CS 307 (3)
+CS 360 Cyber Security I

+Prerequisites: CS 201 or CS 234, and CS 307

 The evolution of information security into cyber security and its relationship to nations, organizations, society, and individuals.
 Exposure to multiple cyber security technologies, processes, and procedures; analyzing threats, vulnerabilities and risks present; and developing appropriate strategies to prevent and/or mitigate potential cyber security threats.
 Ethics and legal issues in cyber security will also be covered.
+Offered every year.